Financial Assistance for First-Time Homebuyers

 - Be a current Cambridge resident OR have at least one adult household member who works full-time in Cambridge.

-- Purchase a single-family home or condominium in Cambridge that has been approved by Housing Division staff; units larger than one bedroom must be deleaded.
+- Purchase a single-family home or condominium in Cambridge that has been approved by Housing Division staff.
+Units for households with children must be deleaded, regardless of bedroom size.

 - Have sufficient assets for down payment and closing costs; and contribute any liquid assets in excess of $40,000 to the purchase; liquid asset limits may be higher for households where all adult members are 62 or older.